Japanese JLPT Grammar Point

 Key Takeaways

-• It is predominantly used in informal settings.
+• It is neutral in formality and widely used in daily conversations.

 Quick Recap Quiz